markchand/Python-for-Beginners/Part-2.md

 **Big Data**.
 A marketing term meaning "a whole lot of data, probably more than you can look at."
 Artificial Intelligence.
 Sometimes this means the [robot takeover](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html), but mostly it's just a marketing term that sounds spicier than machine learning.

 **Machine Learning**.
 Sometimes this means the incredibly complex computer program that can teach computers how to beat people at Go.
 Most of the time it's a marketing term that sounds a lot spicier than statistics.

 **Statistics**.
 This means "finding the mathematical relationship among things."
 The higher Presidential approval is during a midterm election, the more seats their party will likely win (that's called a correlation).
 Statistics helps understand just how many seats you should be (an estimate), give or take (a confidence interval).

 But there is this tricky thing that happens when you're working with lots and lots of data.
 You feed all that data* into a statistical model, and the computer will find correlations that don't make any sense.
-That?s by design: In many statistical models, we read the output to mean "We?re 95% sure there's a relationship here."
+That?s by design: In many statistical models, we read the output to mean "We're 95% sure there's a relationship here."
 But if you have 20 models that reveal a correlation between things, then chances are pretty good the computer will be wrong about one of them.
 That's a spurious correlation.
 Imagine someone finding correlations among stuff in the stock market.
 If you look hard enough, you can find _[something](http://tylervigen.com/spurious-correlations)_ that's correlated with whatever you're interested in.

 This is where machine learning comes in, at least in part.
 There are a ton of different machine learning formulas (called algorithms), but many of them provide a firebreak against spurious correlations.
 They do this by training a model on one chunk of the data you have a available, then testing it with the other chunk.